amicoleo/amicoleo.github.io/README.md

 -------
 + faster image change - OK
 + centralize image for mobile - OK
-+ on mobile view make text left/right margin same of the menu margins
++ On mobile view text left/right margin same of the menu margins - ok

 + when showing the text, opening the about and then closing it, the scrollbar appear
++ about should go down from top of the viewport, not document

 + Left align everything (also CV, Twitter, Email)